 We heard that Starboard developed this tech over several years?
 There were many challenges during the development process.
 The biggest obstacle for welding drop stitch is all the hairy yarns inside the material.
 It made things very difficult, totally different from welding the seam of a hollow tube or rafting boat.
 To overcome this problem we needed to find the right tooling to handle the particular job.
 While experimenting with manual and handheld tools we found we were far from getting the consistency we needed.
 Then the challenge was to find a comprehensive machine with the tolerances we needed to get the job done.
 We spent months scouring the world looking for the machinery and the appropriate experience in dealing with this difficult material.
 In the end we had no option but to test and learn by ourselves.
 After we found the machine, we had to test and learn the key parameters essential for good results.
 With the technology it is easy to weld in straight lines, but all paddle boards have curves and corners which make things difficult.
 Still, we found we couldn’t have eve-thing and had to compromise.
 After crystalizing the concept we arrived at a middle ground where we had welding but found we could still use glue for the best cosmetic appearance of the products.
 It took a lot of trial and error to reach the result we were happy with.
 When we introduced the idea of welding the seams our factory declined, saying they had tried and failed before.
 After we showed them a finished sample they were still skeptical, so we invited the factory owner and chief engineer to Thailand to show them the process.
 When we proved it could be done we worked with the factory to fine tune the process to make it practical for production.

-Can you explain exactly how welding tech works technically from the developers perspective?
+Can you explain exactly how Welded Rail Technology works technically from the developers perspective?

 Can you also explain it like you would to a child?
 It is very simple, the top coating of the drop stitch material is a PVC layer and this PVC layer is melting under certain temperature.
 To put two layers of PVC together without glue, we need to heat up the two surfaces of PVC to the melting point then press it together.
 After cooling down the two PVC layers will bond into one.

-While you were working on welding tech, were there any surprises that you did not expect?
-Did you learn anything, or have to learn anything to complete welding tech?
+While you were working on Welded Rail Technology, were there any surprises that you did not expect?
+Did you learn anything, or have to learn anything to complete Welded Rail Technology?

-What do you see for welding tech’s future? (changes or further development?)
+What do you see for Welded Rail Technology’s future? (changes or further development?)

-There is still room to further develop the welding technology.
+There is still room to further develop the Welded Rail Technology.
 Today the technology and process give too little room for any error, so it requires an experienced welder and takes time to get a good result.